michalCapo/libro/README.md

 - Projects are tied to directories, with `home` as the default project.
 - Each project keeps its own running strip state while inactive projects stay hidden.
+- Closed app strips can be saved and reopened per project from the command palette.
 - Saved apps can be global or project-specific.
 - Git repositories get worktree actions, and projects/worktrees can be assigned to `Ctrl + 2-9` slots.

 ### Interface

 - App previews appear in the top bar for fast switching.
+- The top bar also provides Quick Launch, Manage Apps, command access, and desktop window controls.
 - Zen mode hides most chrome and leaves the running apps visible.
 - The sidebar can be collapsed, and the current app can be toggled to full width.
 - The current app version is shown in the header.